 It dates back to the mid 1860s.
 The locality’s name originated in Derbyshire, England.
 C.H.
 James owned and subdivided the land previously known as Fairfield Park.

-Fairfield is a suburb of Melbourne, Victoria, Australia, 6 km north-east of Melbourne’s Central Business District.
+Fairfield is a north eastern suburb of Melbourne, 6 km north-east of Melbourne’s CBDt.
 Its local government area are the cities of Darebin and Yarra.
 At the 2011 Census, Fairfield had a population of 5,946.
 Its borders are Grange Road to the east, Heidelberg Road to the south, Darebin Road to the north and borders Northcote to the west.

 Fairfield is a self contained suburb.
 For decades it has been home to southern European communities, who brought up their kids here, and now those kids are bringing up their kids.
 Fairfield has Victorian and Edwardian architecture with Yarra River nearby.